unit-mesh/auto-dev/README.md

 the JetBrains Community version and the super cool JetBrains AI Assistant plugin in our codebase.
 But fret not, we are working our magic to clean it up diligently! 🧙‍♂️✨.

-Those code will be removed in the future, you can check it in `src/main/kotlin/com/intellij/temporary`, if you want to use this plugin in your company, please remove those code to avoid any legal issues.
+Those codes will be removed in the future, you can check it in `src/main/kotlin/com/intellij/temporary`, if you want to use this plugin in your company, please remove those codes to avoid any legal issues.

 This code is distributed under the MPL 2.0 license.
 See `LICENSE` in this directory.